virteal/Inox/README.md

 ```
 to fib
   dup
-  if: >?
-2 then: {
+  if: > 2 then: {
     dup, fib( - 1 ) + fib( swap - 2 )
   }

 out( fib( 10 ) )  ~~ outputs the 10th number of the fibonacci suite
 ```

 In this example, `dup` duplicates the TOS (Top Of the Stack) and `swap` swaps it with the NOS (Next On Stack).
-Dealing this way with the stack can become rather complex quickly and using functions produces a solution that is more readable (but sligthly less fast).
+Dealing this way with the stack can become rather complex quickly and using functions produces a solution that is more readable (but sligthly slower).

 Function protocol
 -----------------

 This protocol is very common in most programming languages.
-It states that _functions_ get _parameters_ thanks to _arguments_ that the _caller_ function _provides_ to the callee function.
-That function is then expected to _consume_ these arguments in order to produce one or more results.
+It states that _functions_ get _parameters_ thanks to _arguments_ that the _caller_ function _provides_ to the _callee_ function.
+That function is then expected to _consume_ these arguments in order to _produce_ one or more results.

 ```
 to fib/  with nth/
 ~~ Compute the nth number of the Fibonacci suite
   function: {
-    if nth> >?
-2 then: {
+    if: nth> > 2 then: {
       fib/( nth> - 1 ) + fib/( nth> - 2 )
     } else: {
       nth>